guettli/git-tips/README.md

 git cherry-pick --no-commit <commit-hash>
 ```

-## parent branch
+## parent branch / base branch

-Unfortunately, it is not possible to find the name of the parent branch.
+Unfortunately, it is not possible to find the name of the parent/base branch.

 Git stores commits and pointers, not branch ancestry.